johntitus/IronWorkerDebFinder/Readme.md

 ```

 Turn each of those dependencies into a `deb` line in your real worker's `.worker` file, and you should be good to go!

+## Important Note

+The depfinder worker runs in the `ffmpeg-2.3` stack inside of Iron Worker.
+If you're using a different stack, be sure to modify the `depfinder.worker` to use whichever stack your worker will be running in.